API proxy vs API gateway: What works for you?

 • Monitoring and analytics: Proxies often come with built-in analytics and monitoring, allowing you to track API usage and performance.

-An API proxy is ideal when you need to ensure security by enforcing authentication, authorisation, and rate limiting for specific APIs or endpoints.
+An API proxy is ideal when you need to ensure security by enforcing authentication, authorization, and rate limiting for specific APIs or endpoints.
 It’s a valuable tool in microservices architectures, efficiently routing requests to the appropriate microservice.

 What is the difference between an API gateway and proxy?